 The two major factors are caffeine consumption and sleep.

-Not only is caffeine consumption in the form of food and drink at issue in the development of chronic migraine, some prescription and over the counter migraine treatment medications contain caffeine, too, such as Fioricet or Excedrin Migraine.
+Not only is caffeine consumption in the form of food and drink at issue in the development of a chronic migraine, some prescription and over the counter migraine treatment medications contain caffeine, too, such as Fioricet or Excedrin Migraine.

 A 2004 study of people with chronic migraines found those people consumed a high level of caffeine when they were experiencing episodic migraine when compared to people whose migraines did not transform into chronic status.
 However, no association between current level of caffeine consumption and chronic migraine status was observed.
 High caffeine exposure was defined in this study as using a caffeine-containing medication as the patient’s preferred treatment medication or dietary caffeine consumption matching the 25% of the population consuming the most caffeine.